adnanyangilic/Check_box_select_list_ASP.Net_core_mvc_5_Identity_roles_Sqlite/README.md

  12-Put sqlite db file in a folder and modify connection string accordingly.
  13-Putting Sqlite db in folder is optional to easily arrange and upgrade folder read write permissions in remote plesk hosting.
  14-Db browser for Sqlite is management studio for Sqlite.
 Download and install it to work with internal structures and tables in Sqlite.
+ 15-Add _TopMenuPartial.cshtml in Views->Shared folder.
+ 16-Multiselect plugin is implemented in PlayersController->Create.cshtml with chosen.jquery.min.js and chosen.css.